Fan4stic/Reviews/README.md

 ## Description

-A restaurant reviews webapp built with React, mySQL, Express, Node
+A reviews module for a restaurant reviews webapp built with React, mySQL, Express, Node

 ## Related Repos